Uxin Limited (UXIN): These Numbers are Too Good to be true

 Technical rundown of Uxin Limited (UXIN)

 Considering, the past performance of Uxin Limited, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -71.96%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -71.41%, alongside a downfall of -88.31% for the period of the last 12 months.
-The shares increased approximately by 10.75% in the 7-day charts and went up by 6.72% in the period of the last 30 days.
-Common stock shares were lifted by -59.72% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -67.14%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -64.68%, alongside a downfall of -87.49% for the period of the last 12 months.
+The shares increased approximately by 26.94% in the 7-day charts and went down by 33.13% in the period of the last 30 days.
+Common stock shares were lifted by -64.19% during last recorded quarter.